syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/01.known-issues/docs.en.md

 ```

 **Workaround:**
-As a workaround till the upstream fixes the issue in next release, you can Disable your lifecycle config.
+As a temporary workaround until the upstream fix is included in the next release, you can disable the lifecycle configuration.

 ```plain
 # This is a disabled lifecycle config example